caarlos0-graveyard/jProtractor/README.md

-I imagine that a lot of folks have old projects covered with selenium tests written in Java, then, developers started to build a new interface using Angular.js, tests failed and it doesn't worth it to migrate all WebPages and Tests to a brand new framework and language.
+I imagine that a lot of folks have old projects covered with selenium tests written in Java, then, developers started to build a new interface using Angular.js, tests failed and it's not worth it to migrate all WebPages and Tests to a brand new framework and language.
 Maybe the people who write the tests also aren't very good at JS.